ymadoff/ryba/hadoop/hdfs_nn_install.coffee.md

 # SSH Fencing

 Implement the SSH fencing strategy on each NameNode.
-To achieve this, we update the "hdfs-site.xml" file with the "dfs.ha.fencing.methods" and "dfs.ha.fencing.ssh.private-key-files" properties.
-For SSH fencing to work, the HDFS usermust be able to log for each NameNode into any other NameNode.
-Thus, we deploy the public and private SSH keys for the HDFS user inside his "~/.ssh" folder and update the "~/.ssh/authorized_keys" file accordingly.
+To achieve this, the "hdfs-site.xml" file is updated with the "dfs.ha.fencing.methods" and "dfs.ha.fencing.ssh.private-key-files" properties.

+For SSH fencing to work, the HDFS user must be able to log for each NameNode into any other NameNode.
+Thus, the public and private SSH keys of the HDFS user are deployed inside his "~/.ssh" folder and the "~/.ssh/authorized_keys" file is updated accordingly.

+We also make sure SSH access is not blocked by a rule defined inside "/etc/security/access.conf".
+A specific rule for the HDFS user is inserted if ALL users or the HDFS user access is denied.

     module.exports.push name: 'Hadoop HDFS NN # SSH Fencing', callback: (ctx, next) -> {hadoop_conf_dir, ha_client_config, ssh_fencing, hdfs_user, hadoop_group} = ctx.config.ryba
       return next() if ctx.host_with_module 'ryba/hadoop/hdfs_snn'
-      hdfs_home = '/var/lib/hadoop-hdfs'
       modified = false
       ha_client_config['dfs.ha.fencing.methods'] ?= "sshfence(#{hdfs_user.name})"
-      ha_client_config['dfs.ha.fencing.ssh.private-key-files'] ?= "#{hdfs_home}/.ssh/id_rsa"
+      ha_client_config['dfs.ha.fencing.ssh.private-key-files'] ?= "#{hdfs_user.home}/.ssh/id_rsa"
       do_mkdir = ->
         ctx.mkdir
-          destination: "#{hdfs_home}/.ssh"
+          destination: "#{hdfs_user.home}/.ssh"
           uid: hdfs_user.name
           gid: hadoop_group.name
           mode: 0o700